lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Variables used in the study included:

 * **GRMS**:  Gendered Racial Microaggressions Scale [@lewis_construction_2015] is a 26-item scale that assesses the frequency of nonverbal, verbal, and behavioral negative racial and gender slights experienced by Black women.
-Scaling is along six points ranging from 0 (never) to 5 (once a week or more).
+Scaling is along six points ranging from 0 (*never*) to 5 (*once a week or more*).
 Higher scores indicate a greater frequency of gendered racial microaggressions.
-An example item is, "Someone has made a sexually inappropriate comment about my butt, hips, or thighs."
+An example item is, "Someone has tried to 'put me in my place.'"

 * **MntlHlth** and **PhysHlth**: Short Form Health Survey - Version 2 [@ware_comparison_1995] is a 12-item scale used to report self-reported mental (six items) and physical health (six items).
-Higher scores indicate higher mental health (e.g., little or no psychological ldistress) and physical health (e.g., little or no reported symptoms in physical functioning).
+Although the article did not specify, when this scale is used in other contexts [e.g., @kim_racial_2017], a 6-point scale has been reported.
+Higher scores indicate higher mental health (e.g., little or no psychological distress) and physical health (e.g., little or no reported symptoms in physical functioning).
 An example of an item assessing mental health was, "How much of the time during the last 4 weeks have you felt calm and peaceful?"; an example of a physical health item was, "During the past 4 weeks, how much did pain interfere with your normal work?"

 * **Sprtlty**, **SocSup**, **Engmgt**, and **DisEngmt** are four subscales from the Brief Coping with Problems Experienced Inventory [@carver_you_1997].
 The 28 items on this scale are presented on a 4-point scale ranging from 1 (*I usually do not do this at all*) to 4(*I usually do this a lot*).
 Higher scores indicate a respondents' tendency to engage in a particular strategy.
 Instructions were modified to ask how the female participants responded to recent experiences of racism and sexism as Black women.
 The four subscales included spirituality (religion, acceptance, planning), interconnectedness/social support (vent emotions, emotional support,instrumental social support), problem-oriented/engagement coping (active coping, humor, positive reinterpretation/positive reframing), and disengagement coping (behavioral disengagement, substance abuse, denial, self-blame, self-distraction).